-“My life project is to do as much as possible to prevent extinctions, in order to preserve the living building blocks of natural habitats and maintain the invaluable ecosystem services that are indispensable for the quality of life of humans around the globe.
-Billions are already being invested in habitat restoration to recover natural resources and services.
-Without several key species like pollinators, seed dispersers, grazers and keystone carnivores it is virtually impossible to mimic all the complex ecosystem relations and the resulting environmental services provided for free in naturally-balanced environments.
-My aim is to preserve the pieces of this evolving biodiversity puzzle that we are all part of.”
+“My life project is to do as much as possible to prevent extinctions, in order to preserve the living building blocks of natural habitats and maintain the invaluable ecosystem services that are indispensable for the well-being of all species – humans included – around the globe.
+My mission is to preserve the pieces of this evolving biodiversity puzzle that we are all part of.”Alberto Campos

-Alberto Campos creates a strong and very direct link between conservation and people's livelihoods.
+‘’Alberto Campos creates a strong and very direct link between conservation and people's livelihoods.
 His project helps people improve their lives through effective management of mangroves and coastal areas.
-The project is clearly led by someone who can inspire, bring together, and communicate with very different groups of people. – 2010, Annette Lanjouw, International Selection Committee
+The project is clearly led by someone who can inspire, bring together, and communicate with very different groups of people.’’Ms. Annette Lanjouw, International Selection Committee